nebiyuelias1/scheduling-system/README.md

 6. The API should now be running on https://localhost:5001 (or http://localhost:5000).

 ## Accessing the Application
 You can now access the application by visiting https://localhost:5001 in your web browser.
 Your browser might complain about the URL not being secure but you can simply proceed because this is just a development server.
+Look at the [howtouse.md](/howtouse.md) file for more details about using the app.

 ## References
 For those interested in delving deeper into the Genetic Algorithm utilized in our app, we recommend exploring the following research: